kashyapchaganti/kashyapchaganti/README.md

 ### Hi there 👋

-#### I'm Kashyap Chaganti, pursuing :books: Masters in Computer Science at Syracuse University.
+#### I'm Kashyap Chaganti, pursuing :books: Masters's in Computer Science at Syracuse University.
 I will be graduating in Dec 2023.
-I also hold a Bachelors degree in Engineering from BITS Pilani.
+I also hold a bachelor's degree in Engineering from BITS Pilani.
 I worked as a Full Stack Developer at Zinnov.
-I'm Interested in Problem Solving, Algorithm Design, always keen to learn new things, I enjoy diving into research.
+I'm Interested in Problem-Solving, Algorithm Design, always keen to learn new things, I enjoy diving into research.
 I'm also an avid gamer and film buff.

 ## 🧐 About me

-- 🏄‍ I’m Quick learner and expert in handling critical tasks
+- 🏄‍ I’m a Quick learner and expert in handling critical tasks
 - 🔭 I am currently pursuing Masters in Computer Science at Syracuse University (Will be graduating by Dec 2023).
-- ⚡  I also hold a Bachelors Degree in Mechanical Engineering from BITS Pilani
+- ⚡  I also hold a bachelor's Degree in Mechanical Engineering from BITS Pilani
-- 🌱 I love to code and love to talk about Algorithmic Programming, Gaming, and Movies.
+- 🌱 I love to code and talk about Algorithmic Programming, Gaming, and Movies.
 - 🔭 I’m currently learning Rust.
-- 👯 I’m looking to collaborate on Competative coding
+- 👯 I’m looking to collaborate for Competitive coding
 - 😄 And currently looking for a Full Time job as an SDE ...